Superoldman96/TelegramDB/README.md

 Through [TgDB Search Plus](https://www.tgdb.org/bot) you can search for all public groups that have been joined by a user.

-The bot also includes a **search engine**, you can search and filter by groups and channels, and get many more results than a normal search on Telegram.
+The bot is also a **search engine**, you can search by filtering by groups and channels, and get many more results than a normal search on Telegram.

 ## Why TelegramDB?
 We aim to make it **easier** and **straightforward** to access all the useful information on Telegram.